marcinkuzminski/rhodecode/docs/usage/performance.rst

     few hundreds of repositories on main page can sometimes make the system to behave slow when cache expires for all of them.
-Increasing `expire` option to day (86400) or a week (604800) will improve general response times for the main page
+Increasing `expire` option to day (86400) or a week (604800) will improve general response times for the main page.
+RhodeCode has an intelligent cache expiration system and it will expire cache for repositories that had been changed.

 2. Switch from sqlite to postgres or mysql